-On the most part four rounds of business golf a month is optimum.
+On the most part, four rounds of business golf a month is optimum.
 I have advised many of my clients to scheduled (during their peak golf season) a specific day each week for a round of business golf.
-Who, how and where you play is up to you, but I have found that one round for new potential clients, one with previous customers, the next week play some employees and the last week for vendors, works best to cover all bases.
-That way all points of business, both operations and business development, have been covered.
+Who, how and where you play is up to you, but I have found playing a round of golf with a new potential client, one with previous customers, the next week play a round of golf with some employees and then a week later play a round of golf with vendors, works best to cover all bases.
+That way all points of business, both operations, and business development, have been covered.

 Not Always Business

-Not all of the rounds have to be Business Golf…this means, that business does not have to be discuss after the round.
+Not all of the rounds have to be Business Golf…this means, that business does not have to be discussed after the round.
 That is what makes golf such a universal business tool since the business relationship builds business from the trust built from the round of golf played.
-In some cases just the round of golf with customers or employees is enough of a opportunity to learn more about each other so when the time for business come the deal come a little simpler.
+In some cases, just the round of golf with customers or employees is enough of an opportunity to learn more about each other so when the time for business come the deal comes a little simpler.

-One of the best times to utilize resources and time during business travel is to scheduled a round of business golf before or after a day of business meetings.
-These outings serve as a decompression afterwards or an ice breaker before the meetings begin.
+One of the best times to utilize resources and time during business travel is to schedule a round of business golf before or after a day of business meetings.
+These outings serve as a decompression from the workweek or an icebreaker before the meetings begin.

 There are many times when business golf should be played and there are times to just let the golf do the talking….
 Let me know how I can help.